TeDeMos/md_converter/README.md

 ```

 Tests outside of `md_teader::tests` are regular tests.
 Tests directly inside this module require pandoc
 to be installed.
 They are not supposed to pass.
-They are used as a direct comparision
+They are used as a direct comparison
 to pandoc.